SUKOHI/jquery.bug-gui/README.md

 **target(object)**

 You can change target that you'd like to take a screenshot.
-In usual you need to set this.
+In usual you don't need to set this.

     target: {
         id: 'YOUR-ID'